apify/apify-docs/sources/academy/webscraping/api_scraping/graphql_scraping/introspection.md

 !
 Cheddar website was changed and the below example no longer works there.
 Nonetheless, the general approach is still viable on some websites even though introspection is disabled on most.

-In order to perform introspection on our [target website](https://cheddar.com), we just need to make a request to their GraphQL API with this introspection query using [Insomnia](../../../glossary/tools/insomnia.md) or another HTTP client that supports GraphQL:
+In order to perform introspection on our [target website](https://cheddar.com), we need to make a request to their GraphQL API with this introspection query using [Insomnia](../../../glossary/tools/insomnia.md) or another HTTP client that supports GraphQL:

 > To make a GraphQL query in Insomnia, make sure you've set the HTTP method to **POST** and the request body type to **GraphQL Query**.